We tapped Morgan Bontz, Master Trainer at Physique 57, to share all her tips and tricks for getting the most out of this simple, yet effective move.

-The bird dog exercise has been popping up everywhere.
-You’ll find variations of it in HIIT, barre and yoga.
-But is this seemingly simple move effective?
-Here, we’ll cover everything you may be wondering about bird dogs (including how they got their bizarre name) plus suggestions for how to increase their intensity for max results.
+Here, we'll cover everything you may be wondering about the bird dog exercise (including how it got its seemingly bizarre name) plus suggestions for how to increase the move's intensity for max results.

 How do you do the bird dog exercise move?

 You may be wondering if bird dogs really work.
-We can’t say we blame you — after all, from afar, they look like a move a toddler with decent balance could master.
-But, according to Brontz, they do work!
+We can't say we blame you — after all, from afar, they look like a move a toddler with decent balance could master.
+But, according to Brontz, this bodyweight move work!
 (Quite well actually.)
 Here's why the move is so beneficial.

 Congrats!
-You’ve mastered the move, and you're at the point where increasing reps doesn't make the move feel more challenging.
+You've mastered the move, and you're at the point where increasing reps doesn't make the move feel more challenging.
 So now you're probably wondering how to make a bird dog exercise more difficult.
-No fear, we’re here to take your bird dog to the next level.
+No fear, we're here to take your bird dog to the next level.

 Why is it called a bird dog?

 Now that you know all about the benefits, try adding them to your workouts.
-Bird dogs are stabilizing, so it’s smart to begin your workout with this gentle, effective move.
+Bird dogs are stabilizing, so it's smart to begin your workout with this gentle, effective move.
 (The move is also easier on your back than traditional crunches.)
-You can try the following routine in your next workout.
+You can try the following routine, created by Bontz, for your next workout.